machadi/PDL_1920_groupe-7/README.md

 Indeed, html extraction provides more tables than wikitext extraction.
 * criteria for selecting relevant tables not refined

-Like any project we have several differents version and the purpose of this it's to improve it, from version to version over time to make it more powerful and better than the others versions, the current objective is to have a better extractor than the other versions.
+Like any project, we have several different versions and the purpose will be to take the last version of the completed project, to list his insufficiency and to improve it in terms of documentation, code and tests to make it more powerful and better than later versions.
+The final goal is to have a better extractor.

 ## Getting Started
 * Fork from the project repository file available on the link: https://github.com/machadi/PDL_2021_groupe-9